dddrrreee/cs240lx-23spr/labs/8-imu-i2c/README.md

     step during bootup that the 6500 does not, or it won't give any non-zero readings.

+  - We use the "data ready" interrupt to see when new data is available.
+    With the checked-in i2c implementation this check will *never* fail because the speed is too slow.
+I checked in a faster staff i2c (or you can write your own!) to fix this.
+Interesting bug to track down since it's also consistent with misconfiguration.

 The `docs` directory has a bunch of documents.
 The two main ones for the MPU-6050:
   - The register map document that defines the the "register" number used